thahn1230/ToyProject2/backend/app/models/README.md

-DB data processing by developer.
+DB data processed by developer.